valendesigns/option-tree-theme/README.md

 #### 2.4.0
 * Added support for demonstrating the new Post Formats feature.
-* Demonstrate new Social Links option type.
+* Demonstrate the new Social Links option type.

 #### 2.3.2
 * Fixed an issue with OptionTree not being loaded and throwing an error message.